manikandan-e/document/multi-host-postcode-gerrit.md

  - Create, register and add dbus connection for "/xyz/openbmc_project/hostX/state/boot/raw".
  - Add "Value" property to store current postcode from hostX(X=0,1,2,3).
  - Read each hosts postcode data from fb-ipmi-oem postcode interrupt handler.
- - Generate postcode event to post-code-manager by based on which hosts postcode into "Value" D-bus property(xyz.openbmc_project.State.HostX.Boot.Raw.Value).
- -  Send event to post-code-manager based on which
+ -  Send event to post-code-manager based on which host's postcode received from IPMB interface(xyz.openbmc_project.State.HostX.Boot.Raw.Value)
  - Read host position from debug card.
  - Display current post-code into the 7 segment display connected to GPIOs based on the host selection in the plug-able debug card.